Skip to content Skip to Chat

 With our many military-focused scholarship opportunities, you fill the gap between tuition assistance benefit amounts and WGU's tuition.

 Military scholarships.
-WGU offers several scholarship options for military students, including one specifically for spouses.
-Scroll down to explore the current available scholarships.
+WGU offers several scholarship options for military students, and their families, including one specifically for spouses.
+Scroll down to explore the currently available scholarships.

 Military-specific support.
-Once you complete your enrollment, connect with our Military Support Team to work with one of our Military Benefits Specialists to learn the essentials of utilizing your military benefits to help pay for school.
-You’ll also enjoy one-on-one support from a Program Mentor who is dedicated to your success, as well as a subject matter expert in your degree field.
+Once you complete your enrollment, connect with our Military and Veteran Benefits department to learn the essentials of utilizing your military benefits.
+You'll also have personalized support from a Program Mentor who is dedicated to your success, as well as a subject matter expert in your degree field.

 Total flexibility.
-All coursework is available online 24/7.
+Online courses available 24/7.
 With no set class times or test dates, you can work anytime from anywhere.

 Career-focused programs.
 We work with industry leaders to develop our curriculum so that you graduate with the skills and knowledge employers are looking for.